Meet the Officers

 Eric joined the Crofton Police Department as of July 21, 2023.

-Officer Kyle Gable joins Crofton PD after relocating back to his home state of Maryland after living in Hawaii the last two years.
+Corporal Kyle Gable joined Crofton PD after relocating back to his home state of Maryland after living in Hawaii the last two years.
 Prior to Hawaii, Officer Gable served 8 years as a Montgomery County Police Officer where he was passionate about DUIs and earned several specialized certifications, including becoming a Drug Recognition Expert (DRE).

 Officer Gable was recognized by the state of MD, Montgomery County, and Mothers Against Drunk Driving (MADD) for his DUI enforcement.
 Additionally, Officer Gable was trained to be a part of the Special Event Response Team (SERT) where he protected locals during civil disturbance and even served with several allied agencies to protect the Capitol on January 6, 2021.
 For his efforts on January 6, Officer Gable was awarded the Ribbon of Valor from the DC Metropolitan Police Department, a commendation from both the Montgomery County Police Department and the Montgomery Country Chamber of Commerce, a letter of appreciation from the Montgomery County Council, and the Congressional Gold Medal.